imanarii/Imposter_master/README.md

 private555@tutanota.com

-credit to Jokin Ace for helping me clean up my code and sort some of functions out.
+credit to Jokin Ace for helping me clean up my code and sort some functions out.